-If the sensor settings and calibrations have been changed and the sensor is not measuring correctly or has persistent error codes that cannot be resolved, then restoring the default calibrations may resolve the issue. \\Note: If you restore calibration to defaults, you will need to re-calibrate the sensor for chlorine and/or pH.
+If the sensor settings and calibrations have been changed and the sensor is not measuring correctly or has persistent error codes that cannot be resolved, then restoring the default calibrations may resolve the issue.
+Note: If you restore calibration to defaults, you will need to re-calibrate the sensor for chlorine.